troykelly/costs-this-much/workers/aemo-data-logger/README.md

    - This uses “wrangler.api.toml” and hosts the endpoints in “src/api/index.ts”.

 4. **Testing**
-   - For the API, test endpoints with cURL or Postman (e.g., “GET /data”).
+   - For the API, test endpoints with curl or Postman (e.g., “GET /data”).
-   - For the logger, you can check logs or manually call the Worker’s fetch event.
+   - For the logger in local development, trigger the scheduled event as shown above.

 --------------------------------------------------------------------------------